-High Surf Advisory, Coastal Hazard Statement
+Coastal Hazard Statement

-Statement as of 4:47 am EST on February 8, 2016
+Statement as of 2:46 am EDT on October 22, 2016

 The National Weather Service in Tampa Bay Ruskin has issued a

-* Rip current timing... through Thursday evening.
+* Rip current timing... through this evening.

 Rip currents are powerful channels of water flowing quickly away